One Day in Barcelona, Spain: From Gaudi to the Gothic Quarter

 Barcelona is a lively city with lots to see.
 But if you’re ready to pull up your socks and put in a long day, you can pack in many of the main sights.

 Be sure to stay someplace central so you can get off to an early start and be right in the heart of the action.
-We found the most adorable traditional Spanish apartment on Airbnb that was located right across the street from the Arc de Triomf and Parc Ciutadella.
+We found the most adorable traditional Spanish apartment that was located right across the street from the Arc de Triomf and Parc Ciutadella.
 Situated in a trendy, Bohemian community in the heart of the Old Town, it was only about 1 10-minute walk to Las Ramblas and other popular attractions.
-Use this link for a discount on your booking.

 Now that you’ve found the perfect place to rest your head, let’s take a look at how to spend one day in Barcelona so you can see plenty of what this exciting city has to offer.

 Get up early so you can enjoy the energy of the morning rush as people sip their morning espresso before dashing off to work.
 There’s energy alive on the streets of Barcelona that simply isn’t found in other parts of the world.
 You can literally feel it buzz through you as you wend your way through the city’s streets.
 You simply have to experience it for yourself.
 It’s incredible.
 You’ll find plenty of pastry shops where you can grab a Danish or croissant.
 If you prefer a full meal in the morning, there are lots of curbside cafes that offer local delicacies or a traditional English breakfast of toast, eggs, and sausage or bacon.
 If you’re staying by the Arc de Triomf, El Nostre Pa on Passeif de Luis Companys is a great place to grab a bite to eat.
 You can either enjoy your meal inside the shop or take it to go and walk across the street to eat in the green space surrounding the Arc de Triomf.